beached/daw_json_link/readme.md

 }
 ```

 The above maps a class MyClass that has another class that is described AggClass.
-Also, you can see that the member names of the C++ class do not have to match that of the mapped json names and that strings can use `std::string_view` as the result type.
-This is an important performance enhancement if you can guarantee the buffer containing the json file will exist as long as the class does.
+Also, you can see that the member names of the C++ class do not have to match that of the mapped JSON names and that strings can use `std::string_view` as the result type.
+This is an important performance enhancement if you can guarantee the buffer containing the JSON file will exist as long as the class does.

 Iterating over JSON arrays.
 The input iterator ```daw::json::json_array_iterator<JsonElement>``` allows one to iterator over the array of JSON elements.
 It is technically an input iterator but can be stored and reused like a forward iterator.
 It does not return a reference but a value.
 ```cpp